 - Use minimal text to make it easier to scan.

-- Avoid using spam words.
+- Avoid using all caps and spammy words.

 - Avoid promotional words in your subject line.

-- Don’t use too many punctuations
+- Don’t use too many punctuations.

 Send Welcome emails

 Sending welcome email is one of the types of email marketing campaigns and the best email marketing hacks of the lot.
 Always initiate with a welcome email, a recent study shows that 76% of people expect a welcome email as soon as they subscribe to your newsletter.